rich-context-competition/rich-context-book-2019/combined_chapters/chap06.md

 ---

-# Chapter 6 - Allen Institute for Artificial Intelligence (AI2)
+# Chapter 6 - Finding datasets in publications: The Allen Institute for Artificial Intelligence approach

 ---
 author: